Wondering whether Magic Kingdom or Animal Kingdom is the right park for your crew? We’ve got you covered!

 Get a spot an hour beforehand if you care about your viewing location, snag a reservation at the Crystal Palace to get that prime front porch viewing or invest in one of the fireworks dining or dessert packages.

-The Festival of Fantasy Parade is a daily parade that has some of the most elaborate floats we’ve seen.
-The Tangled float and the Maleficent iron-clad dragon are particularly cool.
-Find a spot in Frontierland, around the Hub or on Main Street to experience this fantastic parade.
-There are tons of characters that take part in the show, from princesses to familiar heroes and heroines, so it’s a good way to see them all in one place.
+Daily character parades and cavalcades break up the boring walk around the park and feature beloved characters on some of the most elaborate floats we’ve seen.
+Find a spot in Frontierland, around the Hub or on Main Street to experience this fun display.
+There are tons of characters that take part in these shows, from princesses to familiar heroes and heroines, so it’s a good way to see them all in one place.

 ENCHANTED TALES WITH BELLE (9/10)